 Health and safety software, by contrast, offers pixel-perfect visualizations that can tell your stories (think business intelligence visualizations).
 With the right kind of visuals, you can understand your health and data.
 Not only that, but you can more easily spot trends and patterns and use them for proactive interventions and to make more informed decisions about the future.

 3. Update automatically

 The spreadsheets everyone is poring over in a planning or reporting meeting are only good until the next data update.
-After that update, can you even be confident that it will be made across all the other versions of the spreadsheets that exist in your organisation?
+After that update, can you even be confident that it will be made across all the other versions of the spreadsheets that exist in your organization?
 Or even if you trust your team to create new versions after each update, they can’t do it in real-time.
 By the time all the versions are changed, another modification might be needed.

 It’s a whole different ballgame with health and safety software.
 Update one activity or record, and it is immediately tracked through to any others that the change might affect.
 You also get dashboards that are updated in real-time, so that everyone stays current on performance, trouble spots, activity progress, interventions, and more.

 “My favorite thing about spreadsheets is how easy they make it to engage with health and safety,” said no one in your organization ever.

 Treated to health and safety reports generated from historical data, your employees have no access to real-time health and safety information related to their daily tasks.
 Nor do spreadsheets give them a safety voice.
 As for senior management, spreadsheets make it difficult for them to track your organization’s safety performance and make recommendations based on their knowledge and experience.
 Health and safety software enables employees to report incidents, even if they’re on the go, and participate in tracking their progress.
 Senior management gets unlimited access to performance so they, too, can participate in health and safety program progress.